 Watch Danièle and Sarah Lynn Rees yarn about the intent of the session below.
 Purchase access to the full video above.

-To purchase access through Vimeo on demand, click on the link in the video above.
+Purchase access through Vimeo on demand, or via the video embedded above.

 Once completed, you will receive an email with your responses.
 This provides the evidence of attendance and completion for the session named at the top of this document.
 Please keep the response email for your records.
 It counts as your certificate.
 If you can’t find the email remember to check your spam folder.

 The series-wide learning outcomes are as follows:

 - To increase knowledge of Country and Cultural Authority among built environment practitioners